Bart the Lover: Cultural references

-The 1950s educational film at the beginning of the episode is a reference to old science movies that were often shown in classes when the writers were in school; specifically it was a parody of the 1940s educational short film A Case of Spring Fever (later featured on Mystery Science Theater 3000).
+The 1950s educational film at the beginning of the episode is a parody of the old science movies that were often shown in classes when the writers were in school; specifically it was a parody of the 1940s educational short A Case of Spring Fever (later featured on Mystery Science Theater 3000).
 The Twirl King yo-yo champions are based on groups that companies like Duncan sent to schools to perform tricks.
 King Crimson guitarist Adrian Belew's name appears on a paper Edna Krabappel is grading during detention.
-Todd Flanders used to watch Davey and Goliath and he now watches a television show that features Gomer Pyle from Gomer Pyle, U.S.M.C..
-Bart sees the fictional movie Ernest Needs A Kidney, based on the character Ernest P. Worrell.
-Rod and Todd Flanders sing the song "Bringing in the Sheaves", because the writers liked having them sing "obscure religious songs".
-Mrs. Krabappel flicks through an issue of the Springfield Magazine, which features an interview with the reclusive J. D. Salinger.
+Bart sees the fictional movie Ernest Needs a Kidney, featuring Ernest P. Worrell.
+Mrs. Krabappel flips through an issue of Springfield Magazine, which features an interview with the reclusive J. D. Salinger.
+Her copy of Playdude features "Updike On the Martini."
+Rod and Todd Flanders sing "Bringing in the Sheaves", because the writers liked having them sing "obscure religious songs".
+Todd watches a show based on Gomer Pyle, U.S.M.C..
+Ned asks "Is this all he watches?"
+Maude says "He used to watch Davey and Goliath, but he thought the idea of a talking dog was blasphemous."